Formal Synthesis of Controllers for Uncertain Linear Systems against $\omega$-Regular Properties: A Set-based Approach: Case Study

 \subsection{Running Example}

-Here, we randomly select 10 different initial states from $\underline{I}(\varepsilon_x,\varepsilon_u)(q_0,q_0)$ and $\underline{I}(\varepsilon)(q_0,$ $q_0)$ as in Fig.~\ref{fig:result_cbased} and Fig.~\ref{fig:result_ebased}, respectively, and simulate the running example for 30 time steps.
+Here, we randomly select 10 different initial states from $\underline{I}^*(q_0,q_0)$, $\underline{I}(\varepsilon_x,\varepsilon_u)(q_0,q_0)$, and $\underline{I}(\varepsilon)(q_0,q_0)$ (cf. Figure~\ref{fig:result_cbased} and Figure~\ref{fig:result_ebased}), respectively, and simulate the running example for 30 time steps.
 In the simulation, the disturbances affecting the system are randomly generated at each time instant following a uniform distribution within the disturbance set.
-The simulation results for the ($\varepsilon_x$,$\varepsilon_u$)-contraction-based and $\varepsilon$-expansion-based approximation are shown in Fig.~\ref{fig:sim_cbased} and Fig.~\ref{fig:sim_ebased}, respectively.
-In both figures, trajectories $x_1(k)$ are coloured in blue initially, and they are coloured in red right after reaching the region $[109,110]$.
-One can readily see that the desired property $\psi$ is enforced in both cases.
+The simulation results for the maximal HCI set, the ($\varepsilon_x$,$\varepsilon_u$)-contraction-based and $\varepsilon$-expansion-based approximation are shown in Figure~\ref{fig:sim_cbased}.
+One can verify that the desired property is respected.